tinynja98/AdventOfCode/Readme.md

 # Advent Of Code

-[Advent of Code](http://adventofcode.com) is a series of small programming puzzles for a variety of skill levels.
-They are self-contained and are just as appropriate for an expert who wants to stay sharp as they are for a beginner who is just learning to code.
-Each puzzle calls upon different skills and has two parts that build on a theme.
+[Advent of Code](http://adventofcode.com) is a daily series of small programming puzzles for a variety of skill levels for the month of december, each day supposedly getting harder.
+This is my attempt at solving these puzzles using **Lua**.